 While there was a big boost for remote services in 2020, demand for virtual audits and other ISO 9001 services has been increasing for several years.
 In fact, our lead auditors and consultants have been working remotely for many years and processes have been fine-tuned and perfected.

 Should you have your internal audits or gap analysis conducted remotely by us?
 It's usually just a matter of preference.
-As this article shows, it's not only possible to remotely conduct our ISO 9001 Internal Audit Service and our ISO 9001 Gap Analysis & Implementation Plan, it's also as efficient as their on-site counterparts.
-The remote option, though, has several advantages that go far past the cost savings.
+As this article shows, it's not only possible but the remote option has several advantages that go beyond cost savings.